3ddelano/discord-game-sdk-godot/README.md

 ## Features

+- ✔️ Static type support
+- ✔️ In-engine documentation
+- ✔️ Uses signals for async events
+- ✔️ Cross-platform Windows, Linux, MacOS

 All features of the Discord GameSDK are supported and example provided in the sample project!

-- ✔️ User
+- ✔️ User (Get current user, get user by id, etc)
-- ✔️ Activity
+- ✔️ Activity (Update, clear, etc)
-- ✔️ Overlay (Doesn't support Vulkan renderer)
+- ✔️ Overlay (Open/close voice settings, guild invite, etc)
-- ✔️ Relationship
+- ✔️ Relationship (Load, filter, etc)

 ## How does it work